testfiesta/tacotruck/README.md

 ```
 But replace the `base64Credentials` key with your email address, followed by a ":", followed by your TestRail password and then the whole string should be base64 encoded.
 Ex: `echo -n "myemail@email.com:mypassword" | base64 -w0` (*Don't forget the '-n' to remove the default new line added by 'echo'.*)

-Then replace the YATT token with a valid YATT token for your YATT user.
+Then replace the TestFiesta token with a valid TestFiesta token for your TestFiesta user.

 Alternatively, you can supply credentials via ENV variables in the format:
 ```